PriceJon/GFF_Intersector/README.md

 # Updates

-This is an active development and new features will be added monthly.
+This is an active development and new features will be added:

-- Quantification of bases intersected in the upstream/downstream/genic/IG etc regions.
+- Quantification of bases intersected in the upstream/downstream/genic/IG regions.

 - The ability to separate different experiment based on their ID and analyse spearately